- The Evolution of Search Engines and Business

 One of the factors that determine if a site is “low quality” is whether or not it is a “scraper site”.
 These are sites that would go out, take content from other sites on the web, assemble it to build a web page, and then have that web page compete against these other sites, essentially due to the content.
 Google does not want to have sites that are not subject matter experts rank high in search results.
 Duplicate content is something that is filtered out of the index.

 Google is in the business of making money.
 It is a money generator.
 The reason people use Google is because they trust the results, and as such, there is an obligation by Google to present relevant, quality, content.
 Google is continually focusing more on that, which in-turn, eliminates opportunities for spammers.
+Low-quality websites are, now more than ever, becoming less visible organically and for this reason, the evolution of search engines is important to note so that website developers can avoid the tactics once used by SEO spammers.

 The Evolution of Bing